Bebie44001/balb-elv-challenge/README.md

 Open `http://localhost:8080`.

-### Kindly refer to the IMPLEMENTATION_REPORT.md file for the detailed integration and updates.
-Thank you!!!
+### I’ve finished all levels from 0 to 9 and have attached the file sketch_level0.jpeg for the Level 0 challenge.
+You may refer to the IMPLEMENTATION_REPORT.md file for detailed integration and updates regarding Levels 1–9.
+Thank you, and have a nice day!